reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 }
 ```

-So, now I can head to Tescos with a list of my colleague's favourite fruits.
+So, now I can head to Tesco with a list of my colleague's favourite fruits.

 ```
 > data$thing